pahud/fargate-samples/get-fargate-ip/README.md

 ## How it works?

-Read `fargate-samples/get-fargate-ip/run.sh` to see how it get all the info and bootstraps the `FARGATE_*` environment variables for nodeJS.
+Read `fargate-samples/get-fargate-ip/run.sh` to see how it gets all the info and bootstraps the `FARGATE_*` environment variables for nodeJS.